Table of Contents

 What Is the Best Way to Stop Drinking?

-If you’ve decided to give up alcohol and join the ranks of sobriety, you’re probably wondering what is the best way to stop drinking?
+If you’ve decided to give up alcohol and join the ranks of sobriety, you’re probably wondering what is the best way to stop drinking.
 Should you do just that – cut it out abruptly – or would a gentler, more gradual approach work best?

 The answer depends on your current relationship with alcohol.
-If you are currently dependent on alcohol, which means you experience alcohol withdrawal symptoms like delirium tremens, sweating or nausea if you try to stop, it is not advisable that you quit cold turkey.
+If you are currently dependent on alcohol, which means you experience alcohol withdrawal symptoms like delirium tremens, sweating, or nausea if you try to stop, it is not advisable that you quit cold turkey.
 Doing so could actually negatively affect your health.

 Choosing to get sober is a process and taking it moment by moment can be useful.
-Getting to sobriety can look different for different people, don’t beat yourself up if your path looks different to someone else’s.
+Getting to sobriety can look different for different people, don’t beat yourself up if your path looks different from someone else’s.

 The reason for doing this is to work out what method of quitting alcohol will work best for you.
 If you are someone who has a couple of glasses of wine a week, you may find you can stop abruptly and find sobriety relatively easily.

-Likewise, if you aren’t a regular drinker but end up overdoing it on occasions, you may be able to examine your reasons for doing this (Peer pressure?
+Likewise, if you aren’t a regular drinker but end up overdoing it on occasion, you may be able to examine your reasons for doing this (Peer pressure?
 Social anxiety?), address them and stop drinking alcohol quite quickly and abruptly.